Player Configuration Guide

 • The preload attribute informs the browser whether or not the video data should begin downloading as soon as the video tag is loaded.
 The options are auto, metadata, and none.

-• metadata (default): Load the meta data of the video, which includes information like the duration and dimensions of the video.
+• metadata: Load the meta data of the video, which includes information like the duration and dimensions of the video.
 This setting will also load several seconds of video data.

 • none: Don't preload any of the video data.
 This will wait until the user clicks play to begin downloading.